mcallegari/qlcplus-docs/pages/04.function-manager/08.script-editor/default.v4.md

 #### startfunction
 **Type**: keyword<br>
 **Description**: starts a QLC+ Function with the given ID<br>
-**Syntax**: ``startfunction:functionID``<br>
+**Syntax**: `startfunction:functionID`<br>
-_functionID_ is an integer number of the ID assigned by QLC+ to a Function.
+`functionID` is an integer number of the ID assigned by QLC+ to a Function.<br>
 Since IDs are not exposed to QLC+ users, in this case it is convenient to use the helper button on the rightmost side of the editor, which also add a comment with the Function name. <br>
 Eventually a user will learn the ID of a Function and therefore use it to manually add more code to the script.<br>
 **Example**:
 ```